 We have no experience in the sales, marketing and distribution of drug and device products, or in building a commercial team to do so.
 Furthermore, we lack sufficient capital resources to complete development of GB-102 without a partner, and we will be dependent on such partner, should we secure one, for the successful sales, marketing and distribution of GB-102.
 To achieve commercial success for any other product candidate for which we obtain marketing approval, we will need to establish and maintain adequate sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties.
-If product candidates other than GB-102 are approved for marketing, we plan on commercializing them through our own specialty sales force.
+If product candidates other than GB-102 are approved for marketing, and our strategic review results in our retention of marketing rights to such products, we plan on commercializing them through our own specialty sales force.
 Alternatively, we may rely on a network of independent distributors across the United States to sell such products.
 We expect that a direct sales force will be required to effectively market and sell these products.
 We cannot be certain when, if ever, we will recognize revenue from commercialization of our product candidates in any international market.
 If we decide to commercialize our potential products outside of the United States, we expect to utilize a variety of collaboration, distribution and other marketing arrangements with one or more third parties.
 These may include independent distributors, pharmaceutical companies or our own direct sales organization.